 Visualize that you are surrounded by all sentient beings in human form and that you are leading them in prostrating to the Buddhas.
 While prostrating, imagine much light coming from the Buddhas and flowing into you and into all the sentient beings around you.
 This light purifies all imprints of destructive actions and all afflictions.

 After reciting the names of the 35 buddhas and the prayer of the three heaps—confession, rejoicing and dedication—you may also want to recite the “General Confession.”

 After this, visualize the 34 Buddhas dissolve into Shakyamuni Buddha.
 He comes on top of your head and melts into golden light.
 The light descends through the crown of your head and goes to your heart chakra, in the center of your chest.
-Feel that all negative karma and obscurations have been completely purified and that your mind has become inseparable from the Buddha’s pure mind of wisdom and compassion.
+Feel that all destructive karma and obscurations have been completely purified and that your mind has become inseparable from the Buddha’s pure mind of wisdom and compassion.

 To increase the benefit of each prostration, first prostrate three times while reciting: